Pamela Anderson, 53, Sits With Legs Spread Apart In Lacy White Dress

 On the fourth finger of her left hand, a thin band was seen.
 She held what seemed to be a hand of playing cards between her fingers that were accented with a light-colored polish.

 On the wood floor in front of her, playing cards were scattered about.
-Behind the former Playboy Playmate, light-colored walls dominated the room.
+Behind the former Baywatch star, light-colored walls dominated the room.
 A low-lying sequence of two windows was bare with no covering atop them.

 In the accompanying caption of the pic, Pamela republished a quote by American-Cuban-French diarist Anais Nin, which spoke of loneliness.